itamae-kitchen/mitamae/PLUGINS.md

-# MItamae's plugin system
+# mitamae's plugin system

-MItamae supports plugins for resources and recipes.
+mitamae supports plugins for resources and recipes.
 Unlike Itamae, it's not achieved by gem or mrbgem.
 It's dynamically loaded from working directory you execute mitamae.
 Note that this feature is experimental for now and load paths may be changed in the future.